ingonyama-zk/icicle/docs/docs/icicle/getting_started.md

 icicle-runtime = { path = "git = "https://github.com/ingonyama-zk/icicle.git"" }
 icicle-core = { path = "git = "https://github.com/ingonyama-zk/icicle.git"" }
 icicle-bls12-377 = { path = "git = "https://github.com/ingonyama-zk/icicle.git" }
+# add other ICICLE crates here if need aditional fields/curves
 ```

 :::note
 Can specify `branch = <branch-name>` or `tag = <tag-name>` or `rev = <commit-id>`.
 :::

-The libs will be built and installed to `target/<buildmode>/deps/icicle` so you can easily link to them.
-Alternatively you can set `ICICLE_INSTALL_DIR` env variable to have it installed elsewhere.
+As explained above, the libs will be built and installed to `target/<buildmode>/deps/icicle` so you can easily link to them.
+Alternatively you can set `ICICLE_INSTALL_DIR` env variable for a custom install directory.
 :::note
-Make sure to have the icicle libs available when deploying an application that depends on icicle shared libs.
+Make sure to isntall the icicle libs when installing a library/application that depends on icicle.
 :::

 ### Go: Build, Test, and Install (TODO)